 - View our other currently open Bursaries and Scholarships OPEN for application here.

 How to Apply For The SOLTRAIN Bursary?

-The application process for SOLTRAIN Student Project Support Scheme 2022 is easy.
-It’s done entirely online, with no need of downloading or mailing application forms and papers.
+The application process for the SOLTRAIN Student Project Support Scheme upcoming year is easy.
+It’s done entirely online, with no need to download or mail application forms and papers.